wur-bioinformatics/introduction-to-bioinformatics/week4.md

 ### SignalP

-In the previous section it was stated that DeepTMHMM can be used to detect the location of signal peptides inside and outside the cell membrane, however, better tools exist for the discrimination between signal peptides types, such as SignalP 6.0.
+In the previous section it was covered how DeepTMHMM can be used to predict the presence of signal peptides; however, more dedicated tools exist for the discrimination between signal peptides types, such as SignalP 6.0.
 This tool can predict signal peptides from sequence data for all known types of signal peptides in Archea, Eukaryota, and Bacteria.
 Additionally, SignalP 6.0 predicts the regions of signal peptides.
 Depending on the type, the positions of n-, h- and c-regions as well as of other distinctive features are predicted.